Court / Presiding Judge

 Legal & Judicial Implications

-While the court issued both a prison and fine sentence to the Salem family and affiliates, there is fear that the reconciliation deal sends an implicit message that the judiciary’s corruption sentences can be sidestepped in exchange for payment, thus contributing to a culture of impunity for government officials implicated in corruption cases and creating an environment in which individuals with access to wealth can avoid prison sentences.
-Further, on October 19, 2016, Mada Masr published a list of assets owned by Salem that were not included in the calculations of his agreement, raising questions on the accuracy of the agreement and its ability to dole out justice.
+While the court issued both a prison sentence and fine to the Salem family and its affiliates in this case, there is fear that the reconciliation deal that Salem reached while another one of his cases was ongoing sends an implicit message that the judiciary’s corruption sentences can be sidestepped in exchange for payment, thus contributing to a culture of impunity for government officials implicated in corruption cases and creating an environment in which individuals with access to wealth can avoid prison sentences.